felipemalli/my-series/README.md

 # My Series

-This project is a API rest for handling series.
+This project is a API REST for handling series.
 It was made with Spring for data persistence and there is a exception handling with ControllerAdvice and ExceptionHandler.

 <br>